spotlightpa/poor-richard/content/news/2020-02-19-harrisburg-catholic-diocese-to-declare-bankruptcy-the-first-to-do-so-in-pa-under-weight-of-clergy-sex-abuse-claims.md

 It told the court in its filings Wednesday that it has more than 200 creditors and estimated liabilities between $50 and $100 million.
 Of its top 20 creditors, 19 were plaintiffs in sex abuse cases that remained unresolved in court.

-The Harrisburg diocese and its affiliated entities reported $63 million in net assets in June 2018, including $144 million in investments, according its audited financial statements.

 Its petition for bankruptcy protection freezes all pending litigation against the diocese while the court considers its reorganization plan.
 Compensation for victims with outstanding claims would become part of the bankruptcy judgment.

 But now that that process has begun, lawyers for accusers questioned just how much of the diocese’s assets would be available to victims.